jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/gcc/14/O1/divergences/t1007-hash-object/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: strbuf_splice at strbuf.c:243:2
+    CT: Jump to external code for memmove
+    RF: Jump to external code for memmove
+  Occurrences: 35

+LibraryCallRemoved
+  Before events:
+    CF: strbuf_splice at strbuf.c:246:2
+    CT: Jump to external code for memcpy
+    RF: Jump to external code for memcpy
+  Occurrences: 35

+LibraryCallRemoved
+  Before events:
     CF: string_list_init_dup at string-list.c:13:2
     CT: Jump to external code for memcpy
     RF: Jump to external code for memcpy